starling021/ehtools/README.md

     of Ehtools Framework, you can test it with
     Ehtools LITE for free or buy Ehtools Framework PRO.

-# To install ehtools PRO
+# How to install ehtools PRO

 > cd /root/ehtools